bhbmaster/rhood/README.md

 You can schedule the script to run in windows with Windows task scheduler that will run a bat file, that kicks off the run.sh shell script.
 For windows you need cygwin or another source of a bash.exe to get this running.

 In Linux/MAC you can schedule run.sh to run on a crontask.
+On Windows we kick off run.bat to kick off the run.sh:

 * run.sh --> this script runs rhood.py with extra information and saves output to a dated output file and a dated pickle file in archive/output and archive/dat. missing folders are created.
 * run.bat --> not included but you can make it. it should just kick off run.sh with bash (ex: cygwin's bash)